L–Single-Spin–Single-Mode Dynamics

 Guardian Warning: Emulation Boundary

 This is emulation.
 The underlying Hamiltonian is still JC; there is no bath-induced backflow, only frequency mixing.
 The power-law envelope is a signature, not a physical spectral density.
-The cutoff is not a bath bandwidth but a preparation limit.
+The cutoff nmax is not a bath bandwidth but a preparation limit.

 4.7 Thermal States: The "Bath" Emulator